creativeidiot123/destination/README.md

 Because Destination requires system-level privileges to suspend packages, it **must** be provisioned as the Device Owner via ADB.

-> [!WARNING]
+> [!IMPORTANT]
-> Setting a Device Owner requires that **no accounts** (e.g., Google Accounts) are present on the device during provisioning.
-You can add your accounts back normally after setup is complete.
+> **No device reset or factory wipe is needed!** Standard Device Owner provisioning strictly requires a factory reset, but by temporarily removing all accounts, you can bypass this requirement.

 ### Step-by-Step ADB Provisioning

 1.  **Install the Application**: Build the project and install the APK onto your Android device.
-    ```bash
-    ./gradlew assembleDebug
-    adb install -r app/build/outputs/apk/debug/app-debug.apk
+    ```install latest apk in release
     ```

-2.  **Remove All Accounts**: Go to your device's **Settings > Passwords & Accounts** and remove all existing accounts temporarily.
+2.  **Remove All Accounts Temporarily**: Go to your device's **Settings > Passwords & Accounts** and remove all existing accounts (like Google Accounts). *You will add these back immediately after setup.*
     *   *Verify via ADB:*
         ```bash
         adb shell dumpsys account